“What do I do if there is a warrant for my arrest?”

 Arraignment May or May Not Follow an Arrest in Michigan

 An arraignment on a warrant in Michigan is a hearing before a judge or magistrate.
-The defendant enters a plea at the arraignment hearing, and the judge determines an appropriate bond.
+At the arraignment hearing, the defendant enters a plea, and the judge determines an appropriate bond.
 The bond is an amount of money deposited with the court to assure that the defendant will return to court and not commit further crimes.
-A skilled, savvy defense lawyer will advocate for a personal bond.
-A personal bond is a promise to appear and abide by all bond conditions.
+A skilled, savvy defense lawyer will advocate for a personal bond, which is a promise to appear and abide by all bond conditions.

 Arrest Without a Warrant in Michigan

-A person arrested for a crime and held in jail must be brought before a judge or magistrate within a couple of days for arraignment.
+A person arrested for a crime and held in jail must be brought before a judge or magistrate within a couple of days for arraignment on a Michigan warrant.
 The judge takes a plea, usually a “not guilty” plea, and sets a bond (also known as a bail amount) at the arraignment on a warrant.
-The bond’s purpose is to ensure the defendant stays out of further trouble and returns to court.
+A bond ensures the defendant stays out of further trouble and returns to court.
 A bond can be personal and does not require a cash payment.
 A bond can also require the deposit of money with the court or a payment to a bondsman.
 The defendant has a right to privately hired counsel.
 There is no right to a court-appointed lawyer at the arraignment.
 The lawyer’s job at the arraignment is to do everything possible to convince the court to order an affordable bond for the client.
 A high bond that results in the client’s incarceration will likely have a detrimental impact on the charges’ outcome.

 Arrest With a Warrant in Michigan

-In some cases, a person is arrested and released pending an investigation.
+Sometimes, the police arrest someone and then release them pending an investigation.
 It might take a prosecutor several days, weeks, or months to authorize criminal charges in these cases.
-When charges are issued, an arrest warrant is entered into the Law Enforcement Information Network (LEIN).
+An arrest warrant is entered into the Law Enforcement Information Network (LEIN) when charges are issued.
 After the warrant is entered into LEIN, the police can arrest the defendant at any moment.
-To remove the warrant from LEIN, the defendant must appear in court for arraignment, and the magistrate will set an amount of money required to post a bond.
+To remove the warrant from LEIN, the defendant must appear in court for arraignment, and the magistrate will set the amount of money required to post a bond.
 An experienced and adept defense attorney can help reduce the funds needed to post the bond.
 In fact, the defense attorney’s capability can make the difference between the defendant remaining free on bond or awaiting trial in county jail.

 Bond Hearing in Michigan